MK316/Corpus2024/task.md

 # 🌀 Assignment 1: Reading Lesson (Due by Apr.
 17)
 1. Objective : Students will be able to infer the topic using Word Cloud.
 Students later elaborate their ideas using word frequency list
-2. McDonald's, a globally renowned fast-food chain, boasts over 34,000 restaurants in 119 countries, serving around 68 million customers daily.
-Founded in 1940 by the McDonald brothers, the chain pioneered fast-food culture with innovations like rapid service and a simplified menu.
-Ray Kroc's acquisition in 1954 propelled McDonald's into a multibillion-dollar empire.
-Today, it remains an emblem of convenience and familiarity in the culinary landscape, with its origins commemorated at the McDonald's museum in San Bernardino, California.
+2. McDonald's, the famous fast-food giant, has thousands of restaurants worldwide, serving millions of customers daily.
+Started in 1940 by the McDonald brothers, it quickly became a pioneer in fast food, simplifying menus and speeding up service.
+With Ray Kroc's acquisition in 1954, McDonald's grew into a massive global enterprise.
+Now, it's a symbol of quick and familiar dining, with its roots honored at the McDonald's museum in California.

 + **[text to display]** (https://github.com/Alexwcjung/Corpus2024/raw/main/reading.md)
 + **[text to see]** https://raw.github.com/Alexwcjung/Corpus2024/main/reading.md